CalilDrissi/dev-reports/Routine Ideas to incorporate.md

 5. stay updated on software development update ex(new react version , new backend tech, new front-end framework,  )

+N.B: you need a map (a grid) to know where everything fits, to know what to dismiss, otherwise you constently feel lost in the sea of information overload, you won't know to how evaluate the value of each peace of infomation, and will spend your whole time playing catch up instead of having a good information filter and being productive.

 ## Every 2 Days
 1. walk to carrefour and sit.